fjdeleon/MADFRed.theme-CodeGear-0.0.1/MADFRed.theme-CodeGear-0.0.1/README.md

 ### Wait wait... whot?

-A friendly dark theme obtained from my CodeGear color set environment, adapted for my Visual Studio Code.
+A friendly dark theme obtained from my <kbd>CodeGear</kbd> color set environment, adapted for my Visual Studio Code.

 Not to much to say, this theme pretends to be friendly for all those guys that love his eyes..